 Persuasive design Many devices, apps and games are designed to keep users online for longer than they might have planned or desired.
-Teaching includes the following: That the majority of games and platforms are designed to make money - their primary driver is to encourage people to stay online for as long as possible How notifications are used to pull users back online This risk or harm is covered in the following curriculum area(s): • Health education • Computing curriculum Privacy settings Almost all devices, websites, apps and other online services come with privacy settings that can be used to control what is shared.
-Teaching includes the following: How to find information about privacy settings on various devices and platforms That privacy settings have limitations This risk or harm is covered in the following curriculum area(s): Relationships education Computing curriculum Targeting of online content Much of the information seen online is a result of some form of targeting.
-Teaching includes the following: How adverts seen at the top of online searches and social media have often come from companies paying to be on there and different people will see different adverts How the targeting is done The concept of clickbait and how companies can use it to draw people to their sites and services This risk or harm is covered in the following curriculum area(s): • Health education • Computing curriculum How to stay safe online Online abuse Some online behaviours are abusive.
-They are negative in nature, potentially harmful and, in some cases, can be illegal.
-Teaching includes the following: The types of online abuse, including sexual harassment, bullying, trolling and intimidation When online abuse can become illegal How to respond to online abuse and how to access support This risk or harm is covered in the following curriculum area(s): Relationships education [Secondary schools] RSE Health education How to respond when the abuse is anonymous The potential implications of online abuse What acceptable and unacceptable online behaviours look like Computing curriculum [KS4] Citizenship
+Teaching includes the following: That the majority of games and platforms are designed to make money - their primary driver is to encourage people to stay online for as long as possible How notifications are used to pull users back online This risk or harm is covered in the following curriculum area(s): • Health education • Computin g curriculu m Privacy settings Almost all devices, websites, apps, and other online services come with privacy settings that can be used to control what is shared.
+Teaching includes the following: How to find information about privacy settings on various devices and platforms That privacy settings have limitations This risk or harm is covered in the following curriculum area(s): Relationshi pseducation Computin g curriculu m Targeting of online content Much of the information seen online is a result of some form of targeting.
+Teaching includes the following: How adverts seen at the top of online searches and social media have often come from companies paying to be on there and different people will see different adverts How the targeting is done The concept of clickbait and how companies can use it to draw people to their sites and services This risk or harm is covered in the following curriculum area(s): • Health education • Computin g curriculu m How to stay safe online

+This risk or harm Some online behaviours are abusive.
+They are negative in is covered in the nature, potentially harmful and, in some cases, can be following illegal. curriculum area(s): Teaching includes the following: Online abuse • The types of online abuse, including sexual harassment, ps bullying, trolling and intimidation education • When online abuse can become illegal • How to respond to online abuse and how to access support • How to respond when the abuse is anonymous • The potential implications of online abuse like

+• What acceptable and unacceptable online behaviours look